Baqend/guide/src/topics/speed-kit/analyzer.md

 # Measuring Page Speed

-In this section, you can learn how page speed is perceived by users and how you can measure it using just your browser.
-We also explain how Baqend's Page Speed Analyzer works and how you can use it to generate a detailed performance analysis of your website.
+Speed Kit accelerates your website – but by how much?
+In this section, we answer common questions regarding Speed Kit and web performance:

+1. How to [measure the actual speedup](#enabled-vs-disabled-verify-speed-kits-impact) that Speed Kit has on your site?
+(Speed Kit already active)
+2. [How much faster will it make your website?](#page-speed-analyzer) (Speed Kit *not* active)

-If you want to read more on web performance, check out our <a href="https://medium.baqend.com/the-technology-behind-fast-websites-2638196fa60a#7990" target="_blank">in-depth web performance survey</a> for additional information.
+If you want to read more on web performance in general, check out our <a href="https://medium.baqend.com/the-technology-behind-fast-websites-2638196fa60a#7990" target="_blank">in-depth web performance survey</a>.

 ## When is a Website Fast?